JoyWalukaya/My-Poster-Gallery/README.md

 3. The site updates automatically to display new posters 🎉

 🔥  Live Demo
-Check it out here: [Your Netlify Link]
+Check it out here: https://joyspostergallery.netlify.app/